estryker/coderclub/lessons/lesson2.md

 clap
 ```

-What if we changed the action?
+What if we changed the action to jump?
+Is it easier to modify the code with a loop or with the explicit instructions?

 ## Guided Lesson (30 minutes)
 Code.org artist